Sorry, this program is not available for local students.

 1 year intensive mode (Chinese and Japanese only) or 3 to 4 years part-time

-Study will primarily be face-to-face classroom-based activities such as lectures and workshops, supported by online and other flexible delivery mechanisms.
+Study will primarily be face-to-face classroom-based activities such as lectures and workshops, supported by online and other types of flexible delivery.

 You’ll have opportunities to use the language in an applied and practical way in real and simulated social, cultural and workplace contexts.